lech957/backupmanagement/README.md

 # backupmanagement
-coordinates backups though entire network
+coordinates backups through entire network or locally

 ## HowTo

-1. Configure the generator script by copying the backupconfig.template.json file to bacjupconfog.json and editing the backupconfig.json file.
+1. Configure the generator script by copying the backupconfig.template.json file to backupconfog.json and editing the backupconfig.json file.

-2. Create the source description files under [sources]
+2. Create the source descriptions in the config file
-* each hosts gets a file named like the hostname [e.g. example.com, mynas]
-* each line within the file must contain a valid path on the remote machine, which has to be backed up

-3. Run python3 generate.py to generate the backupscript (backitup.sh)
+3. Run python3 generate.py to generate the backupscript (backitup.sh) and add execution permission if needed

 4. run the backitup.sh script manually or create a cron job for it